antoniograzioli/Autodafe/README.md

 Phaser

-My VCV Rack Modules Pack works on Mac/PC/Linux using Rack 0.3.2 (current release at the moment), not with 0.3.1.
+My VCV Rack Modules Pack works on Mac/PC/Linux using Rack 0.4.0 (current release at the moment), not with 0.3.2 or earlier.